 You’ll want to travel full-time for as long as you can.

 RV life is a lot of fun, and due to that I know that I want to do this for as long as I can.
 Our next adventure will be to sail full-time, probably even some backpacking and long cycling trips too.

 I’m so glad that I gave RV life a shot in 2015, because my life is so much better due to it.

 Are you interested in RV life or traveling full-time?
+Do you want to learn how to live in an RV?
 Why or why not?